 I’ll be honest, our entire visit felt like a dream.
 It was almost like being in an alternate reality.
-If you’re looking for a unique and bizarre travel experience, than Turkmenistan should definitely be at the top of your travel wish list.
+If you’re looking for a unique and bizarre travel experience than Turkmenistan should be at the top of your travel wish list.

 How to Travel Around Turkmenistan

 Turkmenistan is a country that has only recently opened to tourism.
-Prior to this, it was very hard and near impossible for any travelers to visit the country.
+Before this, it was very hard and near impossible for any travelers to visit the country.

 We visited Turkmenistan on the recently introduced Best of Uzbekistan & Turkmenistan tour with G Adventures.
 They operate their tour in partnership with an approved local operator.